 The FDA approved buprenorphine and buprenorphine with naloxone, the most well known of which is Suboxone®, for clinical use in 2002 to help patients with opioid use disorders.
 Treatment centers like MedMark use them today as an option for medication-assisted treatment (MAT).
 Like our methadone program, buprenorphine treatment benefits from support services like counseling.
 Our medication-assisted treatment programs use counseling to increase your chance of success.
 By addressing all aspects of addiction, we can help you get back to your life.

-Buprenorphine is a partial agonist, meaning that it activates the opioid receptors in the brain, but to a much lesser extent than a full agonist.
-This is the primary difference between how methadone and buprenorphine are used to treat opioid addiction.
+As a partial agonist, buprenorphine activates the brain’s opioid receptors.
+It triggers this response to a lesser degree than a full agonist like methadone.
+This is the primary difference between methadone and buprenorphine uses.
 Buprenorphine has a “ceiling effect” limiting its ability to be used to get “high” or feel euphoria.
-Additionally, it acts as an antagonist, blocking other opioids while still effectively reducing withdrawal symptoms and cravings.
+It also acts as an antagonist, blocking other opioids while reducing withdrawal symptoms and cravings.

-A proper dose in buprenorphine treatment varies for each person, but typically begins more aggressively than with methadone because of the ceiling effect.
-Buprenorphine, and buprenorphine compounds such as Suboxone ® , have been shown to be more effective at lower doses overall.
+The right dose of buprenorphine varies for each person.
+Buprenorphine and buprenorphine with naloxone often begin with a more aggressive dose than with methadone because of the ceiling effect.
+While we tend to prescribe methadone in a small initial dose, we can start with a larger amount of buprenorphine.
+Buprenorphine and compounds such as Suboxone® have been shown to be more effective at lower doses overall.
 At a certain point, increasing the dose may not provide additional benefit.
-It is important to note that before beginning a buprenorphine treatment program a patient must be experiencing mild discomfort or withdrawals.
+Before beginning buprenorphine treatment, a patient must be experiencing mild discomfort or withdrawals.

 “The counselors at MedMark Treatment Centers really care about you.
 Thanks to the support of my counselor and the staff here at MedMark, I have been able to get my life back on track.”